 International Student Financial Aid Application (ISFAA) (PDF): We will accept electronic or paper copies of the International Student Financial Aid Form.
 Paper copies should be submitted directly to the Admissions Office together with your admission application.

 A completed International Student Certification of Finances (PDF) should also be submitted to the Admissions Office.
-This form is required of all non-U.S. citizens/permanent residents.
+This form is required of all non-U.S. citizens.

 In selecting students to be offered financial aid based on need, we will make our awards in the form of a package; that is, they will combine university grant aid, educational loan (repayable after the recipient is no longer enrolled on at least a half-time basis) and on-campus, part-time employment.
 Other employment opportunities are not permitted by government regulation.

-As a non-U.S. citizens/permanent resident applicant, in most cases you should be prepared to finance your education at Lehigh with the funds secured primarily through your family, sponsors and other resources at your disposal.
+As a non-U.S. citizen applicant, in most cases you should be prepared to finance your education at Lehigh with the funds secured primarily through your family, sponsors and other resources at your disposal.
 We encourage you to research alternative funding sources on your own.